datoviz/datoviz/docs/discussions/developer.md

 # Developer notes

+!!! note
+    This page needs to be cleaned up.

-A few random notes for developers and contributors.
-This page needs to be reorganized a bit.
+This page contains useful notes for developers and contributors.

 ## Manage script